leporo/yammy/README.md

 =====================================================

 Yammy is not a template engine.
 The Yammy's translator does not handle expressions or condition blocks.
 Yammy strips unnecessary parts from HTML template and makes the template collaboration-friendly.

+So you may use Yammy Translator as preprocessor with your favorite template engine.

 Basic Usage
 -----------